Verdict: More like an episode of the series than a movie.

 Once the team is assembled, enters the lady herself Victoria Leeds (Priyanka Chopra) who is suspected of running a drug operation under the guise of her new hotel.
 Mitch, as usual, is unconcerned about the authority and decides to bring an end to the drug operation much to Mike’s chagrin who just wants to handle the matter to the police.
 The trouble begins when a dead body appears.

 The movie is filled with nostalgia and is much more like an extra-long episode than a movie.
-Many moments are sure to make you appreciate the changing times like the underdog getting the girl.
-Dwayne Johnson's charm, Zac Effron's body, and Priyanka Chopra's mere presence cannot distract you from the fact there is so much potential in the movie.
+Many of the moments in Baywatch will definitely make you appreciate the changing times like the underdog getting the girl.
+Dwayne Johnson’s charm, Zac Effron’s body, and Priyanka Chopra’s mere presence cannot distract you from the fact there is so much potential in the movie.
 Victoria Leeds relies too much on her two henchmen while we know Priyanka is very much capable of handling action sequences.